context-hub/docs/docs/contributing.md

 1. **Report Issues**: If you find a bug or have a suggestion, [create an issue](https://github.com/context-hub/generator/issues) on our GitHub repository.
 2. **Submit Pull Requests**: Have a fix or a new feature?
 Submit a pull request!
-3. **Improve Documentation**: Help us make our documentation more clear, comprehensive, and accessible.
+3. **Improve Documentation**: Help us make our [documentation](https://github.com/context-hub/docs) more clear, comprehensive, and accessible.
 4. **Share Your Use Cases**: Let us know how you're using **CTX** in your projects.

 We label issues that are suitable for community contribution with the `help wanted` tag.
 Additionally, we use labels such as `good first issue` for newcomer-friendly tasks, and complexity indicators to help you choose tasks that match your experience level.

-I'd be happy to write a better instruction for the Getting Started section that highlights the use of the context.yaml file for context generation.
-This will help new contributors understand how they can use **CTX** itself to explore and work with the codebase.

 ## Getting Started with Contributing